tru-ID/dev-server/README.md

 1. Run a local tunnel solution to expose your local running server to the Internet
 2. Configure your Project to have a `phonecheck_callback_url

-From the project directory run the following command replacing `{ngrok_url}` with the URL exposing your localhost server to the Internet:
+From the project directory run the following command replacing `{local_tunnel_url}` with the URL exposing your localhost server to the Internet:

 ```
-$ tru projects:update --phonecheck-callback {ngrok_url}/phone-check/callback
+$ tru projects:update --phonecheck-callback {local_tunnel_url}/phone-check/callback
 ```

 ### Run the server